 Shopping for kids drives a big chunk of holiday sales.
 Every parent has memories of Christmas when they were kids.
 The ones with great memories want to re-create the same sort of experience for the kids, while the ones with bad memories are determined to do better by their own offspring.
 On average, Americans reported spending more than $300 per child on holiday gifts in 2017.

 The price is so high in part because some parents feel pressured to buy fancy computers or smartphones for their children.
 More spoiled kids may demand the latest technology, but if that’s not in your budget, you shouldn’t feel bad.
-Most of today’s parents grew up without the internet is a constant in their life.
+Most of today’s parents grew up without the internet being a constant in their life.
 Your kids don’t need to be looking at a screen every minute of the day, so feel free to draw the line.

 You have a ton of other choices that can make your kids happy.
 Many kids around age 5 or 6 still love action figures the same way you did 20 or 30 years ago.
 While you probably weren’t into anime as a kid, your child very well might be.
 In that case, a Dragon Ball Z action figure from Toy Titanz could be just the thing they want to see under the tree on Christmas morning.
 If your kids have never heard of anime, don’t despair.
 Talk to them and see what kind of movies and TV shows they’re into right now, and then shop for action figures based on that.